mwood23/preact-island/README.md

 ## Adding Styles

 You can add styles to your island just like any other component.
 If you're island will be running on someone else's website be mindful of the global CSS scope!
 Preact Island does not render into the shadow dom (yet) so your styles will impact the entire page.
-Prefix all of your classes with a name `fancy-island__` or use CSS modules to make sure those styles don't leak.
+Prefix all of your classes with a name `island__` or use CSS modules to make sure those styles don't leak.
 Do not use element selectors like `p` or `h2`.

 ### Including Styles